ahillelt/Algorithms/README.md

 # Algorithms
-Collection of Algorithms coded in such a way it's easy to follow
+Collection of Algorithms coded in Python so it is easy to follow